braze-inc/braze-docs/_docs/_help/release_notes/deprecations.md

 **Support withdrawn**: June 2020

 Support for Amazon Moments has been discontinued as of June 2020.
-Amazon moments is being merged into Amazon Advertising and has deprecated their APIs and our integration.
+Amazon Moments is being merged into Amazon Advertising and has deprecated their APIs and our integration.

 ## Factual partnership